Weilbyte/Hackintosh-Dell-Inspiron-3543/README.md

 Without having this done you will encounter kernel panics due to graphical issues.

 ## Building
-To create a usable EFI folder, you have to run the `build.ps1` script that I have included (run from the root directory!).
+To create a usable EFI/OC folder, you have to run the `build.ps1` script that I have included (run from the root directory!).
 In order for it to work you must have `iasl.exe` downloaded and placed inside the `Tools` directory.

 I have included my `DSDT.dsl` and `refs.txt` files but you can use your own if you so desire.

 After running the script you will have the finished product inside the `out` folder.
-Simply copy the files in there and paste them into your EFI folder.
+Simply copy the files in there and paste them into your EFI/OC folder.

 Have fun!